OpenCTI-Platform/opencti/docs/docs/usage/exploring-entities.md

 - Data: as described [here](overview.md#data-section).
 - History: as described [here](overview.md#history-section).

-Furthermore, an Organisation can be observed from an "Author" perspective.
+Furthermore, an Organization can be observed from an "Author" perspective.
 It is possible to change this viewpoint to the right of the entity name, using the "Display as" drop-down menu (see screenshot below).
 This different perspective is accessible in the Overview, Knowledge and Analyses tabs.
 When switched to "Author" mode, the observed data pertains to the entity's description as an author within the platform:

 - Overview: The "Latest created relationships" and "Latest containers about the object" panels are replaced by the "Latest containers authored by this entity" panel.
-- Knowledge: A tab that presents an overview of the data authored by the Organisation (i.e. counters and a graph).
+- Knowledge: A tab that presents an overview of the data authored by the Organization (i.e. counters and a graph).
 - Analyses: The list of all Analyses (`Report`, `Groupings`) and Cases (`Incident response`, `Request for Information`, `Request for Takedown`) for which the Organization is the author.

 ![Organization author view](assets/organization_author_view.png)